What Does it Take to Be a Criminal Justice and Law Enforcement Professor?

 - Image scanning software

-What education is needed to be a Criminal Justice and Law Enforcement Professor?
+Education needed to be a Criminal Justice and Law Enforcement Professor:

 Who Employs Criminal Justice and Law Enforcement Professors?